Video: Will Indian democracy repair itself under Modi 3.0?

-Indian democracy been rendered extremely fragile and vulnerable over the last 10 years.
+Indian democracy has been rendered extremely fragile and vulnerable over the last 10 years.
 The Constitution has been emptied out – through legal means.
 The media has played a major role in promoting and normalising anti-Muslim sentiment.

 The lastest episode of the discussion series by Karwan e Mohabbat on the state of the Republic considers whether Indian democracy can realistically hope to repair itself over the next few years.